Appartement location saisonnière, Bel appart Le Cannet, Belappartlecannet.com, Le Cannet

 But Saorge is more than just a picture-perfect setting.
 It is also a place rich in heritage and culture.

-The interior is both simple and refined: visitors will find ancient woodwork, frescoes depicting the life of Saint Francis of Assisi, and several sundials engraved into the cloister walls, highlighting the close connection between spirituality and the observation of the natural world.
+The interior is both simple and refined: it features antique woodwork, frescoes depicting the life of Saint Francis of Assisi, and several sundials engraved in the cloister walls, which testify to the close link between spirituality and observation of the world.

 But what makes this place even more remarkable today is its transformation.
 Since the early 2000s, the monastery is no longer inhabited by monks, but has been converted into a writers’ residency.
 Managed by the Centre National du Livre (National Book Center), it has become a haven of peace for writers, poets, translators, and thinkers from around the world.
 The silence, the mountains, the light, and the rich history of the site offer a space that is truly conducive to creativity and introspection.